 - >= 18 years old

-- Scheduled for laparotomy (first 30 patients) or robotic assisted pelvic lymph
+- Scheduled for laparotomy (first 30 patients) or robotic assisted lymph node dissection (second 20 patients)

-- A pre-operative abdominal CT scan is available
+- A pre-operative CT scan is available

 - Patient provides written informed consent